baltasarromero/lma-nft-cli/readme.md

-This project is a simple commmand line tool to interact with the L¡meAcademy NFT Marketplace.
+This project is a simple command line tool to interact with the NFT Marketplace created for LimeAcademy's bootcamp.
+Github repo: [here](https://github.com/baltasarromero/lma-nft-marketplace)

+Version 0.1.0 supports interactions with Listings and NFT Offers.
+### Listings
-Version 0.1.0 only supports interactions with Listings.
-It supports creating a listing, purchasing an NFT listed in the marketplace and cancelling a listing.
+This tool supports creating a listing, purchasing an NFT listed in the marketplace and cancelling a previously listing.

+### NFT Offers
+The tool supports creating  offers for NFTs that are not listed in the marketplace, cancelling an offer and accepting offers having previously approved the marketplace or using an [EIP721](https://eips.ethereum.org/EIPS/eip-712) type permits.
+In order to use the permit based function (acceptNFTOfferWithPermit) the NFT has to either extend abstract contract [ERC721WithPermit](https://github.com/baltasarromero/lma-nft-marketplace/contracts/ERC721WithPermit.sol)  or implement [IERC721WithPermit](https://github.com/baltasarromero/lma-nft-marketplace/interfaces/IERC721WithPermit.sol) interface.